 Learn more about this special place!
-Ohana was featured in the spring 2018 issue of Reveille, The Aloha Foundation’s newsletter for parents, alumni, and friends.
-Check it out!
+Ohana is featured in Reveille, the Aloha Foundation’s newsletter for parents, alumni, and friends.

 Ohana Means Family

 Ohana brings families and friends together to refresh and celebrate their ties, and build new ones with others who enjoy living simply for a time in the out-of-doors, and sharing all that nature has to offer.
 In the Hawaiian language, ohana means family, community, a circle of good friends, people connected.
 We welcome family as you define it, and we hope that you will leave Ohana strengthened and reconnected.

 A country retreat of great natural beauty, Ohana was built in the early 1900s primarily as lodging for families with children at the many Vermont summer camps then operating around Lake Fairlee.